Since this article’s publication, Google updated a few of the items mentioned below.

 Google Classroom Updates

-Google acknowledged that Classroom has morphed into the LMS of choice for several schools and educators across the globe.
-Google Classroom has been a popular platform for teachers who need a way to share online resources and assessments with students.
-The LMS’s use and importance grew greatly in the past year due to the COVID-19 pandemic.
+Google has finally acknowledged that Classroom has morphed into the LMS of choice for several schools and educators across the globe.
+While Google Classroom was always a popular platform for teachers who needed a way to share online resources and assessments with students, its use and importance grew greatly in the past year due to the COVID-19 pandemic.
 Google Classroom now supports 150 million students worldwide and continues to grow.

 What are Google Classroom Add-Ons?

+However, there is some evidence that this new type of integration is not through the LTI specification.
+Google never references LTI in the Google Workspace for Education announcement video or blog posts.
 Additionally, Google mentioned that IXL, Nearpod, Kahoot, and Adobe Spark would be the first add-ons available when the service launched.
+Kahoot does not currently have an LTI-compliant application.
 While this could certainly change, it does lead us to believe that add-ons are not going to be supported through LTI.

-What Developers Should Do About Google Classroom Add-Ons?
+Where Should Developers Do About Google Classroom Add-Ons?

 Developers should stay tuned to Google's updates and to any changes to the Google Classroom API that may indicate the availability of add-on functionality.
 Edlink will certainly be staying on top of developments to Google Workspace for Education and any changes to Google Classroom integration.